anhadbhasin11/node-wolke/README.md

 I have modified this application for my college project.
-Thanks a lot to the todo team for procviding the framework on which i could build my basic html pages.
-Thanks -Anhad Singh Bhasin
+Thanks a lot to the todo team for procviding the framework to build my application.
+Thanks!

+-Anhad Singh Bhasin